meruila/SHACker/README.md

 #  SHACker

-An application used for double-checking student records under the College of Arts and Sciences in UPLB.
+An intranet application used for double-checking student records under the College of Arts and Sciences in UPLB.
 Created by **D4L**

 ## Installation